 Meru's key differentiator in the market is its virtual cell single-channel architecture, in which a single channel is shared by multiple APs, with a secret RF sauce that makes the entire WLAN operate on a single channel.
 Meru's approach defies conventional wireless wisdom wherein network designers meticulously try to lay out non-interfering channel plans.

 However, an unconventional architecture isn't enough.
 Meru has rolled out an impressive collection of updated wireless features to cover everything from BYOD to IPv6, but all this effort merely brings them up to the same level as its competitors.
-More effort is required to get the company ahead of the game.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+More effort is required to get the company ahead of the game.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio